Skip to main content

 You can add participants for your Employee Engagement or Lifecycle project in the Participants section of the Participants tab.
 You can add these participants in large batches with a CSV/TSV made in Excel, or you can manually enter in information for just a few at a time.
 During this process, you can also include additional information called metadata for your participants that will later help you build hierarchies (EE) and organize data on your dashboards.

-Qtip: Employee Insights Admins and EX Administrators cannot import Brand Administrators as project participants.
-Brand Administrators will need to add themselves as participants to projects, or be added by other Brand Administrators.
+Qtip: Employee Insights Admins and EX Administrators can import Brand Administrators as project participants.
+However, they cannot edit any Brand Admin user data, which can only be changed by other Brand Admins.
 This is to prevent user account admin information from being modified by lower level user admins.
 If you’d like to change this behavior, Brand Admins can reach out to XM Success Managers and ask to have the Limit EX Admin Update Person permission disabled for the organization.

 Manually Adding Participants